makewhatis/gitorious-centos-6/README.md

     Please review the settings in /root/chef-solo/node.json.\n
     You will have to change these in order to customize the install of this instance."

-TODO:

-- Currently need to setup the SMTP recipe, currently this doesnt configure that part.
-- Need to fix ntpdate.